 Even without nearly-silent cars, pedestrians are still injured and killed routinely by motor vehicles.

 Pedestrians include individuals who are walking, jogging, running, or sitting in public.
 They have every right to be as safe someone who is in a vehicle.
 They also have a right to be protected from negligent drivers.
 Unfortunately, many pedestrians are at risk of being involved in traffic accidents.
 When a multi-thousand-pound vehicle collides with a human body, the results can be disastrous.
-Injuries ranging from to , broken bones to are all a real possibility when a person and a car go head-on.
+Injuries ranging from TBIs to back injuries, broken bones to death are all a real possibility when a person and a car go head-on.
 In fact, 66,000 pedestrians are injured every year as a result of traffic-related injuries.
-As more cars become silent, that number was only likely to go up; but thanks to the new standards, we can hope this won’t be the case.
+As more cars become silent, that number was only likely to go up; but thanks to the new standards, we can hope this won't be the case.

 Dolman Law Group Accident Injury Lawyers, PA